-"The construction works must be designed and built in such a way, that in the event of an outbreak of fire
+"The construction works must be designed and build in such a way, that in the event of an outbreak of fire

-- the load-bearing resistance of the construction can be assumed for a specified period of time; - the generation and spread of fire and smoke within the works is limited; - the spread of fire to neighbouring construction works is limited; - the occupants can leave the works or can be rescued by other means; - the safety of rescue teams is taken into consideration".
+- the load bearing resistance of the construction can be assumed for a specified period of time - the generation and spread of fire and smoke within the works are limited - the spread of fire to neighbouring construction works is limited - the occupants can leave the works or can be rescued by other means - the safety of rescue teams is taken into consideration".

-According to the Interpretative Document "Safety in Case of Fire" the essential requirement may be observed by following the various fire safety strategies prevailing in the Member States like conventional fire scenarios (nominal fires) or natural fire scenarios (parametric fires), including passive and/or active fire protection measures.
+According to the Interpretative Document N° 2 "Safety in case of fire" the essential requirement may be observed by following various possibilities for fire safety strategies prevailing in the Member states like conventional fire scenarios (nominal fires) or "natural" (parametric) fire scenarios, including passive and/or active fire protection measures.

-The fire parts of Structural Eurocodes deal with specific aspects of passive fire protection in terms of designing structures and parts thereof for adequate load-bearing resistance and for limiting fire spread as appropriate.
+The fire parts of Structural Eurocodes deal with specific aspects of passive fire protection in terms of designing structures and parts thereof for adequate load bearing resistance and for limiting fire spread as relevant.

-Required functions and levels of performance can be specified either in terms of nominal (standard) fire resistance rating, generally given in National fire regulations, or by referring to the fire safety engineering for assessing passive and active measures.
-Supplementary requirements concerning, for example
+Required functions and levels of performance can be specified either in terms of nominal (standard) fire resistance rating, generally given in national fire regulations or by referring to fire safety engineering for assessing passive and active measures, see EN 1991-1-2.

-- the possible installation and maintenance of sprinkler systems; - conditions on occupancy of building or fire compartment;
+Supplementary requirements concerning, for example:

-- the use of approved insulation and coating materials, including their maintenance are not given in this document, because they are subject to specification by a competent authority.
+- the possible installation and maintenance of sprinkler systems, - conditions on occupancy of building or fire compartment, - the use of approved insulation and coating materials, including their maintenance, are not given in this document, because they are subject to specification by the competent authority.